The Day I Started Hating My Ex Husband’s New Wife

 I suddenly realized that I am grateful that they have another mom who cares about them and loves them and loves to spend time with them.

 I started to think how hard I had made her life, by not being cheerful and happy towards her.
-I recalled how hard it was to be a step mom and try so hard to get your family to mesh together and I was not helping.
+It was hard to be a step mom and try so hard to get your family to mesh together and I was not helping.
 She was doing the best she could and I was hindering that all from happening.
 I remembered what it was like to try and establish your place in someone else’s child’s life.
 I remembered trying to find the balance of loving someone else’s kids and not have the kids feel as though you were trying to replace their mom.
 It was certainly not an easy task, and I had made it that much harder for her.

 The tears streamed down my face realizing what I had done and how much time I had wasted hating someone who just was trying to make my kids’ feel loved when I couldn’t be there.
 I hated the person who tucked my kids in bed when I couldn’t be there and be a listening ear when they had a bad day at school when the boy’s couldn’t get ahold of me.
 I hated the person who loved my kids and who probably would never get the appreciation that she truly deserved.

-I realized it was not a competition of who made the best cookies or who the boy’s would rather sit with at the baseball game.
+Suddenly I realized it was not a competition of who made the best cookies or who the boy’s would rather sit with at the baseball game.
 We were playing in the same game; we were on the same team working to raise these boys to be great young men.
 I realized that we would never be in competition because I could never be replaced.
-I realized I did not have to compete for the boys’ love with her because I remembered that when I was a step mom I loved my step kids just like my own, but a little different because I knew that I would never replace their real mom.
+We did not have to compete for the boys’ love with her because I remembered that when I was a step mom I loved my step kids just like my own, but a little different because I knew that I would never replace their real mom.
 The boys loved me, and they love her differently.
 We both offer different things to the kids to really make them happy.

 I realized the more I loved her the more my kids would love me and her.
 Although I never told my kids that I didn’t like her; I think they felt it.
 Once I lost the hatred in my heart my boys felt more comfortable with the whole situation and telling me stories about things they did with her.

-It was so easy to hate my ex husband’s wife because that is the normal thing to do, but I have come to realize that when you lose the hatred your love grows and children’s love grows not only for you, but for the new addition they have in their lives.
+It was so easy to hate my ex-husband’s wife because that is the normal thing to do, but I have come to realize that when you lose the hatred your love grows and children’s love grows not only for you, but for the new addition they have in their lives.